simbo/gulpplug/README.md

 ### Loading gulp plugins

 By calling `plug.loadPlugins()`, [auto-plug](https://github.com/simbo/auto-plug)
-will be used to load gulp plugins defined in your projects `package.json`.
-You can pass auto-plug options to the method.
+will be used to load gulp plugins defined in your project's `package.json`.
+You can set auto-plug options as first argument.

 ### Plug Class